 Member since 1999

 David Falchek became the executive director of the American Wine Society in 2016.
 Prior to that he served two terms on the AWS board as director of membership services.
 David began writing about wine in the early 1990s in the Finger Lakes and his work has appeared in wine trade publications such as Vineyard & Winery Management, Beverage Media, and Practical Winery and Vineyard and Edible.
 He frequently judges regional, national and international wine competitions.
 David is serving a second term on the American Society of Association Executives public policy committee.
-He is a member of the Pennsylvania Association of Non-Profits.
-He is pursuing a certificate of Non-Profit Leadership from the University of Scranton Kania School of Management.
+He is a member of the Pennsylvania Association of Non-Profit Organizations.
+In 2019, he received a Certificate in Non-Profit Leadership from the University of Scranton Kania School of Management.
 He serves as treasurer of The Scranton Downtown Federal Credit Union.

 Electric City Chapter, PA